La Salle-les-Alpes

-La Salle-les-Alpes ([la sal lez‿alp]; Occitan: La Sala los Aups or simply La Sala) is a commune in the Hautes-Alpes department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
-In 2018, it had a population of 959.
+La Salle-les-Alpes ([la sal lez‿alp]; Occitan: La Sala los Aups or simply La Sala, before 1987: La Salle) is a commune in the Hautes-Alpes department in the Provence-Alpes-Côte d'Azur region in Southeastern France.

 Geography

 The commune of La Salle-les-Alpes forms part of the Serre Chevalier ski resort in the Valley of the Guisane alongside Briançon, Saint-Chaffrey and Le Monêtier-les-Bains.
 It encompasses the villages and hamlets of La Salle, Villeneuve, Le Bez, Les Pananches and Moulin-Baron.
 As it is situated on the 45th parallel north, it is equidistant of the North Pole and Equator.